-For centuries, mehndi—the art of henna painting on the body—has been practiced in India, Africa, and the Middle East, where the henna plant is believed to bring love, good fortune and prosperity, and to protect against evil.
+For centuries, mehndi—the art of henna painting on the body—has been practiced in India, Africa, and the Middle East, where the henna plant is believed to bring love and good fortune, and to protect against evil.
 Mehndi is traditionally practiced for wedding ceremonies, during important rites of passage, and in times of joyous celebration.
-A paste made from the crushed leaves of the henna plant is applied to the skin and, when removed several hours later, leaves beautiful markings on the skin that fade naturally over 1 week to 10 days.
+A paste made from the crushed leaves of the henna plant is applied to the skin, and when removed several hours later, leaves beautiful markings on the skin that fade naturally over 1 to 3 weeks.

 Henna Use in the Past

 Until the art of mehndi became hot news in 1996, henna was mostly used in the United States as a hair dye.
 Widely recognized now as a wonderful way to dye the skin and to achieve the look of a tattoo, traditional henna uses and application processes have gone contemporary.
-Although some will always prepare their own henna paste, our excellent-quality mehndi kits, with foolproof instructions and convenient stencils, can be purchased in many retail and online outlets (including this website).
+Although some will always prepare their own henna paste, mehndi kits of varying quality, with foolproof instructions and convenient stencils, can be purchased in many retail and online outlets (including this website).

-Practiced for 5,000 years throughout India, Africa, and the Middle East, the act of painting the body with preparations made from the crushed leaves of the henna plant—whether it be in preparation for a special occasion or in celebration of a particular event—has always been done with the assumption or fervent wish that the act would engender good fortune, happy results, and amicable feelings.
+Practiced for five thousand years throughout India, Africa, and the Middle East, the act of painting the body with preparations made from the crushed leaves of the henna plant, whether it be in preparation for a special occasion or in celebration of a particular event, has always been done with the assumption or fervent wish that the act would engender good fortune, happy results, and good feelings.

 Mehndi in India